An inspirational speaker

 Author visits to primary and secondary schools are always worthwhile.
 They inspire children to read for pleasure and even to write for pleasure.
-I am currently taking bookings for author visits in the UK for 2016 and 2017.
-To book me for an event or to find out more information, please email me at firstname.lastname@example.org
+I am currently taking bookings for author visits in 2022.
+To book me for an event or to find out more information, please email Yvonne Lang firstname.lastname@example.org.

 In addition to the sessions described below, I regularly conduct Able Writers Days for gifted and talented pupils.